victorsaly/feedmeAI/src/prd.md

 - **Success criteria**: 85%+ accuracy on common UK ingredients, handles various lighting/angles

 ### UK Supermarket Integration
-- **What it does**: Creates shopping baskets for missing ingredients at major UK chains (Tesco, ASDA, Sainsbury's, Morrisons)
+- **What it does**: Creates location-aware shopping baskets for missing ingredients based on user's postcode and delivery availability
-- **Why it matters**: Removes friction between recipe discovery and ingredient procurement
+- **Why it matters**: Shows accurate pricing, delivery options, and availability specific to user's area
-- **Success criteria**: Direct links to online shopping, proper product matching
+- **Success criteria**: Postcode validation, accurate delivery coverage mapping, realistic pricing from available stores

+### Postcode-Based Location Services
+- **What it does**: Validates UK postcodes and maps to supermarket delivery areas with specific pricing and availability
+- **Why it matters**: Eliminates frustration of seeing unavailable services, provides accurate delivery costs
+- **Success criteria**: Real-time validation, comprehensive coverage mapping, clear availability messaging

 ### Mobile-First Recipe Interface
 - **What it does**: Touch-optimized recipe viewing with step-by-step cooking mode